binance/binance-spot-api-docs/user-data-stream.md

   "N": null,                     // Commission asset "T": 1499405658657,            // Transaction time "t": -1,                       // Trade ID
-  "v": 3,                        // Prevented Match Id; This is only visible if the order expire due to STP trigger "I": 8641984,                  // Ignore
+  "v": 3,                        // Prevented Match Id; This is only visible if the order expired due to STP "I": 8641984,                  // Ignore
   "w": true,                     // Is the order on the book?
   "m": false,                    // Is this trade the maker side?